Beef Chow Fun: The Traditional Cantonese Way! | The Woks of Life

 The baking soda tenderizes the meat to achieve a texture similar to what you get in restaurants.
 The longer you marinate the beef, the more tender it gets.

-(Learn more about preparing and tenderizing beef for stir-fry in this article!)
+(Learn more about preparing and tenderizing beef for stir-fry in our article dedicated to the subject!)
 Another useful tip: freeze the beef before slicing until firm but not solid.
 This makes slicing the beef much easier!

 Also prepare the rest of the ingredients and have them ready before you cook.